DoNOF/DoNOF-Documentation/docs/PNOF57.rst

 (PRA 98, 022504 (2018))

+In order to choose PNOF7s in DoNOF, you must set IPNOF=7 Ista=1 in the $NOFINP section of your input file.

 In the context of NOF-MP2 (see corresponding section), it is convenient to take into account the inter-pair static correction in the reference-used NOF from the outset, thus preventing the ONs and NOs from suffering an inter-pair non-dynamic influence, however small, in the dynamic correlation domains.
 This led us to correlate the motion of electrons with parallel and opposite spins belonging to different subspaces as